ystv/web-auth/README.md

 ### Docker

-Execute `docker build -t webauth .` in the root directory and you'll have a container `webauth:latest`.
+Execute `docker build -t webauth .` in the root directory, and you'll have a container `webauth:latest`.

 ### Static binary